Dropbox Developer Platform

 Iterations

-I addressed the additional requirements with tools that gave the user more control over displayed teams.
+I addressed the additional requirements by giving users more control over which teams are displayed:

-I added a team selection feature that allows users to chose and modify which teams they want to see on their home page.
+Added a team selection feature letting users choose and modify which teams appear on their home page.

 I introduced an option to unfollow the team in the ‘More” dropdown in the list header.
 If the list is reused on other pages where the team selection feature is not be available, the dropdown will still allow for a basic customization of the view.